 Helpful Tips!

 - Use leftover cooked rice for this recipe.
-Freshly or newly cooked rice still has so much moisture in them that it will only make your fried rice wet and somewhat lumpy.
+Freshly cooked rice has so much moisture that it can make your fried rice soggy.

 - If you’re not a fan of shrimp, you can use chicken instead, just be sure to cut it into small pieces or use ground chicken for best results.